-Rather than a per-payroll cost structure that some companies offer, Gusto charges monthly fees.
-You have a base monthly fee, as well as per employee/contractor fee.
+Rather than a per-payroll cost structure that other payroll companies use, Gusto charges monthly fees.
+You have a base monthly fee as well as a per employee/contractor fee.
 This means that you have the same monthly costs whether you run payroll once a month or five times a month.
 You can run payroll as many times as you want for no added charge.

 Another aspect of Gusto that sole proprietors and S-corps may find appealing is the added HR services that are available.